top of page

 C: Do you think it fine, my good woman?

-M: Hmm - I do - (points duster) - 'e's in there (to self: I could do with a goose external, must ask m'lord when 'e's after a few)
+M: Hmm - I do - (points duster) - ‘e’s in there (to self: I could do with a goose external, must ask m’lord when ‘e’s in ‘is cups)

-M: My good fellow (pats C's back) - I do not know that even “Love” or the “Ancient Mariner” are so impressive to me as your “Christabel" - which I would be honoured to publish (C beams) - are you aware that Sir Walter has a just appreciation of your capacity? (shakes head cautiously) - yet - and yet - deplored to me the want of inclination and exertion which prevented you from giving full scope to your mind and finally completing the thing
+M: My good fellow (rocks on his heels) - I do not know that even “Love” or the “Ancient Mariner” are so impressive to me as your “Christabel” - which I would be honoured to publish (C beams) - are you aware that Sir Walter has a just appreciation of your capacity? (shakes head cautiously) - and yet - deplored to me the want of inclination, exertion and scope which prevented you from finally completing the thing

-C: My mind-scope - if you will!! - is presently much occupied in learning Welsh and Erse - I have dedicated myself to a complete history of all Welsh, Saxon, and Erse books that are in translation - although - (paces randomly) - if the Spanish neutrality continues, I will go in November to Biscay, and throw light on the Basque tongue - by George, that's as fierce a brute as ever was sung!
+C: My mind-scope - if you will!! - is presently dedicated to compiling a complete history of all Welsh, Saxon, and Erse books that are in translation - although - (paces randomly) - if the Spanish neutrality continues, I will go in November to Biscay, and throw light on the Basque tongue - by George, that’s as fierce a brute as ever was sung!

 M(mutters to B): Is that a yes or a no?

-K: And what about our tragedy? - I do not wish to hurry you, Mr. Coleridge - but I am indeed very anxious to have it under consideration - it is a field in which there are none living to contend against you - indeed, I should take a pride in seeing you compared with the dead - (looks about) - Mr. Coleridge?.....
+K: And what about our Tragedy? - I do not wish to hurry you, Mr. Coleridge - but I am indeed very anxious to have it under consideration (looks about) - Mr. Coleridge?.....

 C and B have escaped to the fort, where the white brandy lies

-C(whispers to B): What think you of “The Wandering Apes of Cain”?
+C(whispers to B): I must have something for Mr. Kinnaird, my lord - for I have not a sous to spit upon! (ponders) - what think you of “The Wandering Apes of Cain”?
 Kean as chief primate, a Luciferian character of course, who inspires the monsters to smash each other with guava fruits and slaughter their nearest relatives

 Murray and Kinnaird grow impatient